← All claims

 2024 · Front Nutr

-meta-analysis mixed moderate Meta-analysis of RCTs in overweight/obese T2DM found low-carb diets improved several markers, with lipid effects less uniformly adverse in this population.
+meta-analysis tested-null moderate Meta-analysis of RCTs in overweight/obese T2DM found low-carb diets improved several markers, with lipid effects less uniformly adverse in this population.

 Hengist